 However, as I argue in this article, although compassion for the climbing boys was a prominent theme in the print and visual culture of the Regency period, it was often troubled, even eclipsed, by less palatable concerns for social order and public safety in the context of May Day.
 These concerns are evident in some of the essays examined by Joshua, but are brought into sharper focus when these literary texts are situated alongside newspaper and court reports, paintings and prints.
 One of the key contributions that this article makes is to examine the literature of May Day alongside visual artworks and ephemeral productions for the first time, and in doing so place May Day in Regency London in a broader cultural landscape.
 This approach reveals that the climbing boys’ raggedness, and expectation of coin, prompted scepticism and disgust in a city where many well-heeled Londoners were convinced that beggars were duplicitous scroungers: the customary alms begged on May Day could place climbing boys in a new, semi-criminal light that alienated them from the sympathy they typically aroused.

 In the rest of this article, I first analyze essays by Hunt and Lamb, situating them within the debates about May Day that emerged in London’s newspaper and periodical press.
-I then turn to Benjamin Robert Haydon’s metropolitan genre painting Punch, or May Day (1829) (Figure 2) and focus on its trio of May Day celebrants, a group largely ignored by contemporary critics and significantly overlooked since.
+I then turn to Benjamin Robert Haydon’s metropolitan genre painting Punch, or May Day (1829) (Figure 2) and focus on its trio of May Day celebrants, a group largely ignored by contemporary critics and overlooked since.
 Haydon was a close friend of Hunt, and was friends with Hazlitt and Lamb too—they appear in the crowd of his monumental history painting Christ’s Triumphant Entry into Jerusalem (1820).
-Reading Punch in dialogue with the May Day texts and images of Haydon’s contemporaries provides fresh insights into how Haydon engaged with the prominent social and moral themes of metropolitan May Day—abuse and injustice, public disorder and criminality, social enervation and degradation—in his representation of the city’s streets.
-Punch emerges from this discussion as a unique critique of May Day in Regency London, one that resonates with some of the key concerns of the essayists, Haydon’s friends, but also provides a characteristically idiosyncratic portrayal of the festivities.
+Reading Punch in dialogue with the May Day texts and images of Haydon’s friends and contemporaries provides fresh insights into how he engaged with the prominent social and moral themes of metropolitan May Day—abuse and injustice, public disorder and criminality, social enervation and degradation—in his representation of the city’s streets.
+Punch emerges from this discussion as a unique critique of May Day in Regency London, one that resonates with some of the key concerns of the essayists, but also provides a characteristically idiosyncratic portrayal of the festivities.

 Invectives and Effusions: Hunt, Lamb & Co.